 Common uses include acoustic telemetry, pinger & transponder networks, navigation systems, underwater positioning, hydrographic survey and fish finding.

 Ultrasonic echo sounder-type transducers are also increasingly common in non-marine environments.
 The proximity sensors and fluid level sensors commonly found on automated production lines are often an echo sounder style of design.
 Similarly, many systems for measuring gas flow and fluid flow rates depend on directional transducers.

 Echo sounder transducers can be used in either send & receive (echo sounding) or send-only modes, as dictated by the application.

 Echo sounding uses the timing of a returning echo to determine the distance to a target.
-Targets positioned closer together than one wavelength will create echoes that the system perceives as a single return.
-This will be interpreted as a single target.
-Given that the wavelength is a function of frequency, it is the operating frequency of directional acoustic transducers that determines vertical resolution.
+Targets positioned closer together than one wavelength will create echoes that the system perceives as a single return, and the system will identify it a single target.
+A shorter wavelength improves the vertical resolution.
+However, given that the wavelength is a function of frequency, it is in fact the operating frequency of a directional acoustic transducer that determines vertical resolution.

-Similarly, if multiple objects produce multiple echoes with a similar return timing, the system will perceive a single return and indicate a single target.
+Similarly, if multiple objects produce multiple echoes that all return to the transducer at the same time, the system will perceive a single return.
+The system will identify the result as a single target.
 A narrow beam can be used to reduce the potential for multiple returns.
 So, the directionality (i.e. beam width) of an echo sounder determines horizontal resolution.

 The operating frequency and beam angle are both customizable, which is why directional acoustic transducers are so versatile.
-We can use Langevins, mass loaded elements, monolithic piezoelectric ceramics and 1-3 piezo composites to meet the exact performance specifications of your application.
-Key variables that can be adjusted to meet your requirements include:
+We can modify a number of design parameters to meet the exact performance specifications of your application.
+Design variables that can be adjusted to meet your requirements include:

 The possibilities are virtually endless.
 Contact us to discuss your requirements.